Kit-p/PickBook/README.md

 *----------Tasks Accomplished----------*
 - Created `import.py`
 - Created 3 relational tables `reader`, `book`, and `review`
-- Read data from `books.csv` and insert them into the table `book`.
+- Read data from `books.csv` and insert them into the table `book`

 **`layout.html`**
 This is the template for all other `.html` files.
 It contains basic structure of a HTML page.
+It defines header for non-logged-in and logged-in pages.

 **`success.html`**
 This is the template for all Success messages.